digicatapult/hii-client/docs/mapbox.md

 - Extract feature data with `map.queryRenderedFeatures()`.
 - Update view state center, pitch, bearing, `map.easeTo()`, `map.flyTo()` etc.
 - Interact with `Marker` and `Popup` instances.

+## Proof of concept

+A proof of concept that shows clustering of [parkrun](https://images.parkrun.com/events.json) locations around the world is viewable on the [`mapbox-test` branch](https://github.com/digicatapult/hii-client/tree/mapbox-test).